liliankasem/logicapps/README.md

 1. Right-click on the `workflow.json` file (inside ExampleWorkflow/ folder)
 2. Click `Open in designer`
-3. Right-click on the office365 connection and click `Delete`
+3. Right-click on the office operation and click `Delete`
 4. Add a new step
 5. Select the Azure tab and search for `office365`
 6. Select the `Office 365 Outlook` and search for `send email`